All Episodes

 I mean, literally in public with the cameras rolling.

-Uh, you know, it's something overheard on the fly.
+You know, something overheard on the floor.

 I mean, you know, who did Cheney drop an F-bomb toward?

-You know, and of course I kind of love that because I love Cheney, and fairness, fairness requires, you know what?
+You know, and of course, I kind of love that because I love Cheney.

-I don't believe for a minute that Joe Biden expected his big effing deal uh to be picked up by that microphone.
+I don't believe for a minute that Joe Biden expected his big effing deal to be picked up by that microphone.

-Now, if ha has Joe Biden ever been around a microphone, uh y you just don't do that anywhere around a live mic.
+You just don't do that anywhere around a live mic.

 I didn't care about that so much.